 - cPanel for hosting management

 - Easy WordPress website setup

 4. Bluehost: best WordPress hosting for beginners

 |Features||Functional and easy control panel, free domain, SSL, WordPress staging|

 |Best for||Cheap small WordPress site hosting|

 An extremely popular name in the hosting industry, Bluehost offers multiple hosting solutions.
 However, it mainly focuses on WordPress.
 In fact, Bluehost is also one of the 3 providers recommended by WordPress creators.
-Its WordPress hosting plans’ prices start from $3.95/month.
+Its WordPress hosting plans’ prices start from $3.95/month and managed hosting prices start from $9.95/month, making it also one of the cheapest managed WordPress hosting solutions.
 You get to use a platform that caters exclusively to the needs of WordPress.

 - Upon the first login to the platform, Bluehost will automatically install WordPress for you.
 You’ll even get to pick a theme during this process.